 Idea 4.
-Consider Decor
+Laundry Room Decor

-Make your laundry room a place you enjoy being by decorating it in a way that expresses your personality.
+Make your laundry room a place you enjoy by decorating it in a way that expresses your personality.
 It’s easier to do laundry if the room makes you happy to be in it.

 Think about hanging a fun or meaningful artwork or print, displaying indoor plants or including a quirky and cute laundry sign.